react-cropper/react-cropper/README.md

 npm install --save react-cropper
 ```

-You need `cropper.css` in your project,
+You need `cropper.css` in your project which is from [cropperjs](https://www.npmjs.com/package/cropperjs).
-It located in `node_modules/react-cropper/node_modules/cropperjs/dist/cropper.css`
+Since this project have dependency on [cropperjs](https://www.npmjs.com/package/cropperjs), it located in `/node_modules/react-cropper/node_modules/cropperjs/dist/cropper.css`

 # Changelog